How to Use Red Light Therapy: The Complete Beginner’s Guide

 Eye Safety

 The main safety consideration with red light therapy is eye exposure.
-Red and near-infrared light at high intensities can potentially damage the retina with prolonged direct exposure.
+Red and near-infrared light devices can be extremely bright, so prolonged direct staring into LEDs at close range should be avoided.
 Practical guidelines:

 • Never stare directly into the LEDs